 - Supportive of parents and their path towards reunification

 - Open to care for medically fragile/medically complex children

 - Open to caring for children with extensive emotional, behavioral, and physical needs

 - A monthly foster care maintenance payment based on the age and needs of the child or youth.
 Learn more by reviewing the Foster Care Maintenance Payments Fact Sheet.

 - Reimbursement for transportation expenses.

-- Free, high-quality training through the Alliance for Child Welfare Excellence and great support through the Alliance Caregiver Retention, Education, and Support (CaRES) program.
-Learn more by visiting the Caregiver Training and CaRES website.
+- Free, high-quality training through The Alliance and great support through The Alliance Caregiver Retention, Education, and Support (CaRES) program.
+Learn more by visiting the The Alliance and CaRES websites.